Coin Collecting Guide for Beginners Logo

 One of the coins in the series features Thomas Jefferson on the obverse (front) and an American bison on the reverse.

-Return From Buffalo Nickels to Mint Mark on Coins
+Return From Buffalo Nickels to US Coins

 If You Can't Find What You Are Looking For....